See, how the nations rage together

 But sinners speechless at his frown.

-Before your Judge you must appear;
+’Fore your judge you must appear,

-To answer for your past transactions,
+To answer for your past transactions

-How you ran your courses here.
+And how you ran your courses here.

-12 The book of conscience will be open'd
+The book of conscience will be opened

-And your character read therein;
+With your character therein;

-The sentence is, depart ye cursed,
+The sentence is, depart, ye cursèd,

-And every saint will cry, Amen.
+And ev’ry saint will cry, “Amen.”

-That this should be their dreadful case;
+That should be their dreadful case;

-O sinners turn and find salvation,
+Now sinners, turn and find salvation,

-While now he offers you free grace.
+While he yet offers you free grace.

-14 'Tis now you have a gospel morning,
+’Tis now you have a gospel morning;

-And yet the lamp holds out to burn;
+Still the lamp holds out to burn,

-'Tis now you have sufficient warning,
+And now you have sufficient warning:

 O sinners! sinners! will you turn?